 Dr. Khan received several awards at Emory including Most Outstanding Senior Resident, Outstanding Clinician in Gynecology Surgery, Resident Achievement Award from the Society of Laparoscopic Surgeons, and several research, leadership, and teaching awards.
 She joined Atlanta Women’s Healthcare in 2014 and provides a variety of obstetrical and gynecologic care, with special interests in contraceptive management, adolescent gynecology, high-risk obstetrics, and gynecologic surgery.
 She is board certified and a fellow of the American Congress of Obstetricians and Gynecologists.

 Dr. Khan and her husband are parents of a beautiful daughter and several fur-children.
 Outside of work, she enjoys spending time with family and friends, and she loves to dance.

 A native of Minneapolis, Minnesota, Dr. Adrienne Zertuche attended Emory College and graduated as a Phi Beta Kappa with a bachelor’s degree in anthropology, human biology, and sociology.
-She then earned her medical degree from Emory University School of Medicine and her master’s degree in public health from the Rollins School of Public Health at Emory.
-Dr. Zertuche completed her residency training with Emory’s Department of Gynecology and Obstetrics.
-While training at Emory, Dr. Zertuche received several awards, including the Dr. Luella Klein Award (for leadership in seeking to benefit women’s health), Outstanding Clinical Service in Obstetrics, Excellence in Teaching, and Excellence in Research.
+She then earned her medical degree from the Emory School of Medicine and her master’s degree in public health from the Rollins School of Public Health, before she completed her residency training with the Emory Department of Gynecology and Obstetrics.